InternetMeasurements/OtiiAutomation/README.md

 # OtiiAutomation

----

 ## Environment
 The script has been tested on a Python 3.11 environment for the controller and Python 3.7 for the device.

 ### Required Packages

-The following packages are required to run the code:
+The following packages are required for the experiment script:

 <table>
     <caption><b>Controller side packages and versions</b></caption>